AlexanderMandera/arduino-wch32v003/README.md

 ## Installation

-Put this repository inside the `hardware/wch` folder of your Arduino installation (preferably inside the sketchbook folder for now).
+Clone this repository into the `hardware/wch` folder of your Arduino installation (preferably inside the sketchbook folder for now).

+Use `git submodule update --init` to get the `ch32v003fun` submodule.

+If you are developing inside this core before compiling any sketch, use the `copy_sources.bat` or `copy_sources.sh` script inside the `misc` folder to copy the ch32v003 sources.
+This script is called on every compilation inside Arduino.

 ## Licensing and Credits